steroseio/static-portfolio-site/src/content/blog/from-punch-cards-to-prompts.md

 Enter AI.

 For SREs, it’s hard not to feel the weight of it.
-AI can already produce working code in minutes, explain logs, summarise incidents, suggest remediations, and generate infrastructure snippets from a prompt.
+AI can already produce working code in minutes, explain logs, summarize incidents, suggest remediations, and generate infrastructure snippets from a prompt.
 It’s the kind of capability that makes you stare at your carefully curated knowledge and wonder, *“Am I being upstreamed out of my own job?”*

 And the more practical question: if we let AI do more of the *thinking-shaped* work, do we risk losing the deep systems intuition that SRE has traditionally relied on?